imperva/terraform-provider-incapsula/website/docs/r/data_center_server.html.markdown

 ---
+subcategory: "Deprecated"
 layout: "incapsula"
-page_title: "Incapsula: data-center-server"
+page_title: "incapsula_data_center_server"
-sidebar_current: "docs-incapsula-resource-data-center-server"
 description: |-
   Provides a Incapsula Data Center Server resource.
 ---

-# incapsula_data_center_server
+-> DEPRECATED: incapsula_data_center_server

-Provides a Incapsula Data Center Server resource.

-This resource is deprecated.
+This resource has been deprecated.
 It will be removed in a future version.
-Please use resource incapsula_data_centers_configuration instead.
+Please use the current `incapsula_data_centers_configuration` resource instead.

 ## Example Usage